Colorado Scenic Byways Map

 The Colorado National Monument in Grand Junction shows life of the ancient Fremont Indians.
 Here, you can view some of the finest and densest concentrations of rock art from 1000 years ago.
 Petroglyphs, pictures "pecked" into the rock, and pictographs, pictures painted into the rocks are both visible here.
 In addition to these, Canyon Pintado, between Douglas Pass and Rangely, has significant examples of rock art where the Bureau of Land Management has developed roadside interpretive displays.

 The Canyon Pintado National Historic District is a National Registered Historic Place in the Douglas Valley south of Rangely.
 Canyon Pintado (Painted Canyon) was occupied by prehistoric people for 11,000 years.
 One culture left a visible mark on the Canyon.
 The largest concentration of Fremont archaeological sites are along the Dinosaur Diamond Scenic Byway.
-More than 50 archaeological sites are located in the Canyon Pintado District, with 7 marked sites along Highway 139 south of Rangely.
+More than 50 archaeological sites are located in the Canyon Pintado District, with 7 marked sites along Highway SH 139 south of Rangely.
 The sites feature petroglyphs and pictographs on the sheer sandstone walls.

 If you are visiting Fruita, don't miss the statue of Mike, the Headless Chicken.
 According to legend, this chicken's purpose was for a special dinner to impress a mother-in-law.
 Instead, the chicken survived 18 months with no head, being fed grain and water through an eyedropper.
 During the third weekend in May, celebration abounds in Fruita to honor Mike.